3rd SS Panzer Division Totenkopf: Le Paradis Massacre

 While the Totenkopf Division committed numerous massacres of French Arab and African troops, the most infamous remains the murders at Le Paradis.
 The Le Paradis massacre was a war crime committed by members of the 14th Company, SS Division Totenkopf, under the command of Hauptsturmführer Fritz Knöchlein.
 It took place on 27 May 1940, during the Battle of France, at a time when the British Expeditionary Force (BEF) was attempting to retreat through the Pas-de-Calais region during the Battle of Dunkirk.

 Soldiers of the 2nd Battalion, the Royal Norfolk Regiment, had become isolated from their regiment.
 They occupied and defended a farmhouse against an attack by Waffen-SS forces in the village of Le Paradis.
 After running out of ammunition, the defenders surrendered to the German troops.
 The Germans machine-gunned the men after they surrendered, with survivors killed with bayonets.
 Two men survived with injuries, and were hidden by locals until they were captured by German forces several days later.
 After the war, Knöchlein was tried for war crimes by a British military court.
 He was found guilty, sentenced to death, and executed in 1949.

 Chasselay massacre

 Thereafter, the division worked together with Großdeutschland Division to carry out racially motivated murders of hundreds of captured black African members of the French Army.
 They murdered captured black soldiers on account of their race, which they believed to merit their separation and execution.
-For example, on 19 and 20 June 1940, Totenkopf and Großdeutschland together carried out a series of massacres of captured African soldiers in the Chasselay area, murdering about captured 100 Senegalese Tirailleurs.
+For example, on 19 and 20 June 1940, Totenkopf and Großdeutschland together carried out a series of massacres of captured African soldiers in the Chasselay area, murdering about 100 captured Senegalese Tirailleurs.
 They are today buried in the Tata of Chasselay.

 Commanders

-SS-Oberführer Max Simon was the "official" commander (on paper) of the 3rd SS-Panzer Division from 26 February 1943 to 22 October 1943, but in reality it was SS-Oberführer Hermann Priess who commanded the division in the field during those dates.